Distributed tracing overview

 Propagating multiple different service calls

-In the following scenarios, Dapr does some of the work for you and you need to either create or propagate trace headers.
+In the following scenarios, Dapr does some of the work for you, with you then creating or propagating trace headers.

 Multiple service calls to different services from single service

-When you are calling multiple services from a single service (see example below), you need to propagate the trace headers:
+When you are calling multiple services from a single service, you need to propagate the trace headers.
+For example:

 You can use the industry standard OpenTelemetry SDKs to generate trace headers and pass these trace headers to a Dapr-enabled service.
 This is the preferred method.